 According to Dave Taht, Co-Founder of Bufferbloat.net, there are numerous Smart Queue Management systems in existence with varying degrees of effectiveness and with different trade names (such as Adaptive QoS from ASUS, StreamBoost from Qualcomm, Anti-Bufferbloat from NETDUMA and Evenroute’s IQrouter software).

-(1) Ubiquity ER-X and ER-4 routers provide excellent performance with bufferbloat
+(1) Ubiquiti ER-X and ER-4 routers provide excellent performance with bufferbloat

-Broadband users with connections that do not exceed 100 Mbps could consider the substantially cheaper EdgeRouter ER-X, although you may feel the more powerful ER-4 is more futureproof if you expect to move to ultrafast broadband (>100 Mbps) in the not-too-distant future.
+Broadband users with connections that do not exceed 100 Mbps could consider the substantially cheaper EdgeRouter ER-X, although you may feel the more powerful ER-4 is more future-proofed if you expect to move to ultrafast broadband (>100 Mbps) in the not-too-distant future (although is substantially more expensive than the ER-X).
+The ER-X is amazing value at less than £60.
 Both these devices are significantly cheaper than many specialist, so-called ‘gaming routers’ many of which do not successfully mitigate bufferfloat.
 Internet forums are full of people who have invested in very expensive gaming routers to discover that these have not addressed their bufferfloat issues.

 We absolutely love our ER-4, and our 80 Mbps fibre broadband connection does not tax the router in the slightest in terms of CPU and memory usage.
 The ER-X and ER-4 have received some criticism online for being relatively hard to set up.
 It is certainly true that they offer a powerful combination of options, and it is possible to implement extremely complex quality of service processes.
 However, both routers provide simple wizards to set up a basic connection, which will work for most people.
 They also offer a very simple ‘Smart Queue Management’ option that can be ticked and will make a huge difference to bufferbloat without any advanced changes.
 For those who just want something that works quickly, this is the best option.
 However, for those who want to tweak their connection, there are many options to play with.
 Basic options allows you to apply Smart Queue Management to upload traffic, download traffic or both.
 Your own latency testing will help you determine which of these to select.
 You are expected to enter your upload and download traffic rates.
 Here, you can experiment with different values to assess their effects.
 Beyond this, there are advanced options (which we will not consider here).